iknowjason/CMLab/README.md

 ## Overview

-Configuration Management (CM) Lab is a simple terraform template creating a small enterprise Security lab to practice automation for Configuration Management (CM) tooling.
+Configuration Management (CM) Lab is a simple terraform template creating a small enterprise Security lab to practice automation for security tooling.
 It automically builds the following resources hosted in AWS:

 * Two Ubuntu Linux Servers (one CM server, one clients)
 * Two Windows Server 2022